crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

 #### Windows

-Install Python 2.7.x.
-You can get it from http://www.python.org/getit.
-Look for the latest 2.7.x release for Windows, and choose an "MSI installer" for your architecture (32 or 64 bit).
+Get Python from http://www.python.org/getit, choosing an "MSI installer" for your architecture (32 or 64 bit).

-When the installer starts, choose *Install for all users* and set **C:\Python27** as the installation location.
+When the installer starts, choose *Install for all users* and set **C:\Python** as the installation location.
 You will need to manually add the Python directory to your path for it to be available in the bash shell (see [Configuring your environment](#Configuring-your-environment)).

 ### Installing the Oracle JDK